-Background: Sister Jean Pruitt has spent fifty years in Tanzania as a Maryknoll sister, working on wide-ranging activities that focus on poor communities and on children.
+Background: Sister Jean Pruitt has spent 50 years in Tanzania as a Maryknoll sister working on wide-ranging activities that focus on poor communities and on children.
 She is widely respected as a leader who gets things done and keeps children at the forefront, over the years establishing a remarkable series of institutions, notably giving young artists and disadvantaged youth a chance to succeed in life.
 The art centers she has established have transformed the scene in Tanzania and opened new paths, and she has accompanied and supported Tanzania’s efforts to address the challenges of disadvantaged youth in changing political times.
-Sister Jean has been part of the Global Network of Religions for Children (GNRC) from its inception and she spoke with Katherine Marshall during the Fifth GNRC Global Forum in Panama, on May 9, 2017.
+Sister Jean has been part of the Global Network of Religions for Children (GNRC) from its inception, and she spoke with Katherine Marshall during the Fifth GNRC Global Forum in Panama on May 9, 2017.
 She focuses on how she came to focus on the projects and topics that have dominated her work, on what has so attracted her to Tanzania and Africa, and on the role that the arts can play in unleashing talents and offering a path to hope.
 She sees mentoring young people as a far more desirable approach and framing than deradicalization.
 Sister Jean’s courageous and generous spirit runs through the discussion.

 Let’s start at the beginning.
 How did you come to join the Maryknoll Sisters?

 It really began with National Geographic and my grandfather, who subscribed to it.
-As a seven year old, I devoured each issue and was fascinated by the pictures of Africans, always smiling.
+As a seven-year-old, I devoured each issue and was fascinated by the pictures of Africans, always smiling.
 From that moment, I wanted to go to Africa.

-I went to a Catholic Girls High School in Los Angeles, where I came from.
+I went to a Catholic girls' high school in Los Angeles, where I came from.
 During my years in school, I always wanted to be a sister.
 I met a boy in high school who for years tried to get me out of the sister bit.
 But I still wanted to do it.
-When I heard that Maryknoll sisters go to Africa.
-That convinced me!
+When I heard that Maryknoll sisters go to Africa, that convinced me!
 A friend who was a sister recommended me.
 I was refused the first year I applied but was assured that I would be accepted the following year, and I was.
-I think God makes my life interesting by pulling me around all the time – it’s as if the “hound of heaven” is chasing me.
+I think God makes my life interesting by pulling me around all the time—it’s as if the “hound of heaven” is chasing me.